We’re getting up close and personal with the Rockwell 6C safety razor system in today’s post.

 That is why it earned its spot on our list of the best safety razors.

-So if you’re after a budget-friendly razor and don’t really want to get into the stainless steel category just yet, the Rockwell 6C is definitely one of the options to consider.
+So if you’re after a budget-friendly razor and don’t really want to get into the stainless steel category just yet, the Rockwell 6C safety razor is definitely one of the options to consider.

 You definitely get the usability and efficiency of much more expensive razors, for just half the price.

-Be sure to check out their site here to pick yourself up one of these razors as well as browse their other quality shaving and male grooming products.
+Be sure to check out their site here to pick yourself up on one of these razors as well as browse their other quality shaving and male grooming products.